palantir/atlasdb/docs/source/miscellaneous/doc/adr/0016-use-tickets-encoding-for-transactions.md

 The addition of the transactions2 table doesn't really cause issues; the bigger challenge here is working with the coordination service, which needs to be consistent with the usage of the transaction tables.
-These tables need special treatment - otherwise, there can be unexpected situations, ike the following:
+These tables need special treatment - otherwise, there can be unexpected situations like the following:

 1. We get a backup timestamp at time 1000.
 2. At timestamp 1100, we switch to use transactions2.